-Below you can see the top rated tablets for sheet music.
+Below you can see the top-rated tablets for digital sheet music.

 Internal hard drive space is not lacking on the pro ever with the smallest drive being 64 GB and the largest 1 TB.

 Where we really found the IPad stood out amongst the rest was the sound quality.
-Although it’s not a requirement for a good tablet to read sheet music the four speaker audio with wider stereo sound really gave a good output when using it for backing tracks.
+Although it’s not a requirement for a good tablet to read digital sheet music the four-speaker audio with wider stereo sound really gave a good output when using it for backing tracks.

-For those of you interested in the technical specifications it has an A12 chip, Bluetooth, 12 Mega pixel rear camera and 7 Mega pixel front camera, and according to Apple a huge 10-hour battery life.
+For those of you interested in the technical specifications it has an A12 chip, Bluetooth, 12 Mega pixel rear camera, 7 Mega pixel front camera, and according to Apple a huge 10-hour battery life.

-The Samsung Galaxy Tab S4 has a massive 10.5 inch screen which apart from the Apple Ipad Pro was one of the largest tablet screen we reviewed.
+The Samsung Galaxy Tab S4 has a massive 10.5 inch screen which apart from the Apple Ipad Pro was one of the largest tablet screens we reviewed.

 Sheet music appears nice and clear on the screen which has a 2560 x 1600 pixel resolution and the extra screen size means it’s easier to see especially if you are not sitting or standing close to the tablet.

 It come with 64Gb of storage which should be more than enough to store all your sheet music.
 If you need additional storage it can be expanded up to 400Gb via micro SD.